baryluk/dmt/README.md

   while (a--): writefln(a); f(a)
 ```

-because, it is really tricky to parse without full D language parser.
+because, it is really tricky to parse without a full D language parser.

 ### Multi-line comments

-Multi-line comments using block comments, are limited.
+Multi-line comments using block comments are limited.
 Each line must not start
 with space, and must be all aligned to same as first line:

 ```d